pcordes/par2-cleanhistory/README_FIRST.txt

 This version has been modified to utilise the Intel Thread Building Blocks 2.0 library, which enables it to process files concurrently instead of the original version's serial processing.
-Computers with more than one CPU or core such as those using Intel Core Duo, Intel Pentium D, or AMD Athlon X2 CPUs can now create or repair par2 archives much quicker than the original version.
+Computers with more than one CPU or core such as those using Intel Core Duo, Intel Core Duo 2, or AMD Athlon X2 CPUs can now create or repair par2 archives much quicker than the original version.
 For example, dual core machines can achieve near-double performance when creating or repairing.

 The Intel Thread Building Blocks 2.0 library is obtained from: